 Guiding Teacher Tim Zentetsu Burkett

 MZMC's Guiding Teacher, Tim Burkett, began practicing in spring 1964 with Shunryu Suzuki Roshi while attending Stanford University.
 At Suzuki's urging, Tim began a weekly sitting group on the San Francisco peninsula later that year, which Suzuki regularly attended.
 As this group grew in size, it was moved to the converted garage of a sangha member.
-Suzuki's talks to that group were later edited and published as "Zen Mind Beginner's Mind", which has become a classic text and the gateway for many to enter Zen practice.
-After completing his BA at Stanford, Tim attended the maiden practice period at San Francisco Zen Center's Tassajara Zen Mountain Center in 1967 with his wife Linda, whom he met at San Francisco Zen Center.
-In 1970, Tim and Linda moved to Minnesota, where Tim continued his sitting practice.
+Suzuki's talks to that group were later edited and published as "Zen Mind Beginner's Mind, which has become a classic text and the gateway for many to enter Zen practice.
+After completing his BA at Stanford, Tim attended the maiden practice period at Tassajara Zen Mountain Center in 1967.
+In 1970, Tim and his wife, Linda moved to Minnesota.
 He was an early member of MZMC and was ordained by Dainin Katagiri Roshi in 1978.
-Tim was president of MZMC from 1978 to 1983, became a dharma heir of Karen Sunna in the Katagiri lineage in 2000, and succeeded Karen as abbot in 2002.
-He is also a licensed Ph.D. psychologist and director of an agency that supports people with mental illness.
+Tim was president of MZMC from 1978 to 1983, recieved transmission from Karen Sunna in the Katagiri lineage in 2000, and succeeded Karen as guiding teacher in 2002.
+He is also a licensed Ph.D. psychologist and retired CEO of one of Minnesota's largest non-profit agencies.
 He and Linda have two grown children and two grandchildren.
 MZMC members can schedule dokusan (a one-to-one meeting) with him by contacting email@example.com

 Make sure to check out Tim's new blog on Huffington Post!
 Just click on the link below.